 At the end of the four week notice period, you must give us vacant possession of your home.
-You must return all the keys (including any copies) to the property or outbuildings and any electronic fobs or keys to communal doors or gates to us before 12 noon on the Monday at the end of the notice period.
+You must return all the keys to us before 12 noon on the Monday at the end of the notice period.
 Keys handed in late may result in you being charged an extra week's rent or, if you fail to return your keys, we can recharge you for changing locks and obtaining new keys.